Sarah Pierce (a non-commissioned Mortgage Expert at Better) breaks down the questions to ask when you’re considering a local lender

 We understand why going with a local lender can be appealing.
 That person-to-person “handshake” is how business has always gotten done, and that’s powerful.
 It can create a sense of safety and certainty in a daunting process.

 But we built Better with the sole focus of putting homebuyers back in control of the mortgage process, and we know we can service most homebuyers’ loans even better (and with more speed and certainty) than a local lender can.
-We’ve built smart, thoughtful technology and paired it with helpful, non-commissioned Loan Consultants and underwriters to keep your loan moving smoothly, quickly, and transparently.
+We’ve built smart, thoughtful technology and paired it with helpful, non-commissioned Mortgage Experts and underwriters to keep your loan moving smoothly, quickly, and transparently.

 We’re obviously biased, so let’s talk about the pros and cons.
 We’ll arm you with the questions you can ask yourself, your local lender, and your real estate agent to ensure you’re making the right choice.

 Factors to consider